Sharp energy decay rates for the damped wave equation on the torus via non-polynomial derivative bound conditions: Applications involving geometry of the damped set

-Note that although we could control the derivatives of $A_v(W)$ directly, the statement of Theorem 1.7 does not require this becuase $A_v(W)$ is bounded above and below by constant multiples of $s^{\beta} \ln(s^{-1})^{-\gamma}$, whose derivatives we already have control of.
-Similarly when $v=(1,0)$
+\ed{Note that we did not assume that $W$ satisfies Assumption \ref{noninvarassumption} and so we are not controlling the derivatives of $A_v(W)$ directly.
+However, to apply Theorem \ref{wideresolvethm} it suffices that $A_v(W) \simeq s_+^{\beta_1} \ln(s_+^{-1})^{-\gamma_1}$ whose derivatives we do have control of.} \ed{Arguing} similarly when $v=(1,0)$

 For all other $v$, by Lemma \ref{averagingsquarelemma}, we have